Independent Protection Layer (IPL)

 Definition:

-An IPL must have four things (classic test question!): independent, specific, dependable, and auditable.
+An IPL must have all four of the following characteristics: independent, specific, dependable, and auditable.

 Key Points: